 A traction battery, also known as an electric vehicle (EV) battery, is a rechargeable battery specifically designed to power vehicles.
 These batteries are widely used in electric cars, electric scooters, electric bicycles, and other electric vehicles.

-A traction battery uses chemical reactions to store and release electrical energy.
-Typically, these batteries are composed of multiple cells that are connected to each other.
+A traction battery uses chemical reactions to store and deliver electrical energy.
+Typically, these batteries are made up of multiple cells that are connected together.
 Each cell contains positive and negative electrodes, which are separated by an electrolyte.
-Common types of traction batteries are lithium-ion batteries, nickel-metal hydride batteries, and lead-acid batteries.
+Common types of traction batteries include lithium-ion batteries, nickel-metal hydride batteries, and lead-acid batteries.

 When charging a traction battery, external electrical energy is used to reverse the chemical reactions in the battery.
-This process restores the electrodes to their original state and allows the battery to store energy.
-Charging usually occurs by connecting the vehicle to a charging station or a power outlet.
+This restores the electrodes to their original state and allows the battery to store energy.
+This charging usually occurs by connecting the vehicle to a charging station or an electrical outlet.

-The performance of a traction battery is measured by various characteristics, such as capacity (expressed in kilowatt-hours), charging speed, discharging speed, and lifespan.
-The development of traction batteries has advanced significantly in recent years, allowing electric vehicles to offer greater ranges and better performance.
+The performance of a traction battery is measured using various characteristics such as capacity (expressed in kilowatt-hours), charging rate, discharging rate, and lifespan.
+The development of traction batteries has advanced significantly in recent years, enabling electric vehicles to offer longer ranges and better performance.

-Maintenance of a traction battery generally includes regular charging cycles, avoiding complete discharge, and protecting the battery from extreme temperatures.
-Additionally, there are specific recycling programs for traction batteries to ensure they are disposed of in an environmentally friendly manner when they reach the end of their lifespan.
+The maintenance of a traction battery typically includes regular charging cycles, avoiding complete discharge, and protecting the battery from extreme temperatures.
+Additionally, there are specific recycling programs for traction batteries to ensure they are disposed of in an environmentally friendly manner at the end of their life.

 Ole Diepstraten